-Truly Ergonomic Ltd., a Canadian technology company, may not be very widely known, but we’re proud of our proven track record of producing high quality computer hardware since 2010, and we’re so excited to see our latest creation featured on LinusTechTips (even if they were using a pre‑production version with a few “features” that have since been resolved).
-It came as no surprise to us when robo‑Linus concluded with “this is a pretty Awesome Ergonomic Keyboard“.
+Truly Ergonomic Ltd., a Canadian technology company, may not be very widely known, but we’re proud of our proven track record of producing high quality computer hardware since 2010.
+We’re so excited to see our latest creation featured on LinusTechTips (even if they were using a pre‑production version) with the great truthful conclusion “this is a pretty Awesome Ergonomic Keyboard“.

 One of the features that robo‑Linus immediately gravitated towards was the Cleave’s incredibly comfortable split key layout, recognizing how it keeps your wrists in a healthy, neutral position without any of the usual compromises found in other ergonomic keyboards, “It’s got a split design and compact layout to reduce overall ‘ulnar deviation’ (twisting of your wrists) and shoulder pain, without losing so many keys that your productivity suffers”.
 He recognized the wisdom of having important keys like Backspace, Delete, and Enter in the center column where they can be accessed by your strongest fingers, and loved how the Cleave keyboard includes a full suite of function keys as well, where other “ergo boards” eliminate a lot of valuable keys and place most keys in dreadful configurations.

 Linus seemed to struggle a bit when trying to remove one of our sturdy switches, something that had more to do with his original technique than any fault with switch design or the switch puller.
 If anything, we’re grateful for the demonstration of just how well planted our switches are!
 He also mentioned how he would’ve liked to have seen a braided cable, but we looked into this during our development process and found that braided cables are no better than smooth cables when it comes to computer peripherals.
 Braided cables are only really useful in appliances like irons to protect them from high heat exposure.